zephyr2604/SnakeGame/README.md

 # SnakeGame
 Snake Game Beginner to Hard

-A simple snake game that will be trained using Reinforcement Algorithms
+A simple snake game that will be trained using Reinforcement Learning